Looking for walks with nature across the Iberian Peninsula? – Check these 10 Epic hikes in Spain that everyone should try.

 Keep in mind, that local authorities limit the number of hikers per day for this particular trail and you need to book your access permission in advance via Cabildo de Tenerife.
 But the route itself is so worth experiencing at least once in a lifetime.
 It is a circular 6,7-km-long trail.
 You can also find it under the name of Sendero El Pijaral.

-Also read: My Favorite Places to Go in Spain
+Also read: My Favorite Places to Travel in Spain

 In case you don’t succeed with the permission, let me cheer you up a bit with a few well-worthy alternatives – El Sendero de la Hija Cambada or Bosque de Los Enigmas.